-Adaptations are made to both the curriculum and learning environment, where reasonable, in order to ensure full access for all students with SEN&D.
+The school site is an accessible and inclusive environment.
+Adaptations are made to both the curriculum and learning environment, where reasonable, in order to ensure full access for all students with SEN&D. Environmental accessibility includes the provision of lifts, disabled toilets and parking.